1995 American League Division Series: Game 5

 Both teams blew chances in the ninth with two men on to score the potential series-winning run.
-Tony Fernández led off with a double off of Charlton, followed by a walk to Randy Velarde, who had failed to bunt.
+Tony Fernández led off with a double off Charlton, followed by a walk to Randy Velarde, who had failed to bunt.
 Charlton was relieved by Randy Johnson, who retired the side with eight pitches.
 (Boggs struggled to bunt and struck out on three pitches.
 On a 2–0 count, Bernie Williams lifted an infield fly, and after a called strike, O'Neill popped out behind home plate to end the threat.)
 Vince Coleman ripped an 0–2 pitch from Rivera to center for a single, Cora sacrificed him to second, then Griffey was intentionally walked.
 Jack McDowell entered and struck out Edgar Martínez, and Alex Rodriguez bounced a fielder's choice to shortstop to send the game to the tenth inning.

 Starters McDowell and Johnson made rare relief appearances; both entered in the ninth with runners on, then continued into extra innings.
 In the tenth, Johnson struck out the side (Rubén Sierra, Mattingly, and Gerald Williams).
 Buhner led off and lined another single to left field, but reserve catcher Chris Widger bunted foul on a 1–2 count for the first out.
 Strange grounded to second with a fielder's choice, then Blowers bounced the first pitch deep in the hole for an infield hit.
 Coleman grounded a fielder's choice to first baseman Mattingly for the third out.

 In the top of the 11th, Johnson opened with a four-pitch walk to catcher Mike Stanley, and Fernández bunted to move pinch runner Pat Kelly to second.
 With a 1–0 count, Johnson nemesis Velarde singled through the hole to left to score Kelly and put the Yankees up by one, just three outs away from the next round.
 New catcher Jim Leyritz was called out on strikes, Bernie Williams was intentionally walked, and O'Neill fouled off several before he was caught looking.

 Cora led off the bottom half: taking three pitches to a 2–1 count, he dragged a bunt down the first base line and avoided a Mattingly tag.
 After McDowell's first pitch just missed low and away, Griffey ripped a high strike up the middle to put runners on first and third.
 With no outs, Edgar Martínez watched a strike, then lined a double to the left field fence, scoring both Cora and Griffey to send the Mariners to the League Championship Series.
 Martinez's game-winning hit and the aftermath remains the Mariners' most famous moment.

+Aftermath

 Until 2011, this was the only LDS Game 5 to extend to extra innings.

 During 1995, there were rumors the Mariners might relocate to the Tampa area.
 Their success this season led to renewed local interest in the team and the building of Safeco Field, which opened in July 1999.

 The Yankees replaced manager Buck Showalter with Joe Torre and won the World Series in 1996, 1998, 1999, and 2000.